murilopolese/fabulous-minesweeper/README.md

 ## Playing

-Start a web server on the root of this repository and navigate to `minesweeper.html` or simply double click the file.
+Start a web server on the root of this repository and navigate to the server address or simply double click the `index.html` file.
 I have a special appreciation opening html documents from the filesystem.

 ## Testing